gustavgb/expense/README.md

 This app will be developed using React/Redux for the front-end, Express.js for the web server (SSR, etc.) and Firebase Authentication and Firestore for private and persistent user data.

+## Preparation

+Make sure you have node and npm set up on your machine, and then run `npm install`

 ## How to develop

-`npm install && npm run dev`
+`npm run start`

-This will launch the build processes for both the server and client bundles as well as launch the web server, which is available at http://localhost:3000.
+This will launch webpack dev server, which is available at http://localhost:8080.

+## How to build

+`npm run build`

+Distribute the *dist/* directory.